Consider two ways of making purple.

 Method 1: Alternate red and blue squares.
 With enough squares, purple emerges.

-Method 2: Alternate red and blue at various time intervals.
-With short enough intervals, purple emerges.
+Method 2: Make square alternate between red and blue.
+With short enough time intervals, purple emerges.

 A process is said to be ergodic if the ensemble-average is equal to the time-average.